dmhendricks/file-icon-vectors/README.md

 ## Legal Stuff

 All icons used in the creation of this library were licensed MIT or purchased royalty-free, with exceptions noted below.
+All logos are copyright their respective owners and used with permission.

 If you feel that you have a copyright issue, please feel free to [post it](https://github.com/dmhendricks/file-icon-vectors/issues).